Graecostasis: Overview

 The Graecostasis was, as Niebuhr remarks, like privileged seats in the hall of a parliamentary assembly.
 The Stationes Municipiorum, of which Pliny speaks, appear to have been places allotted to municipals for the same purpose.
 When the sun was seen from the Curia coming out between the Rostra and the Graecostasis, it was mid-day; and an accensus of the consul announced the time with a clear loud voice.

 Much of the history of the structure has been effected in the same way as other known similar monuments.
-When the orators on the Rostra faced north towards the Curia to speak, the Graecostatsis was aligned along a hemicircle believed to have been the outer footprint of the Comitium amphitheater, removed when a moratorium against permanent theatre was placed on the city.
+When the orators on the Rostra faced north towards the Curia to speak, the Graecostasis was aligned along a hemicircle believed to have been the outer footprint of the Comitium amphitheater, removed when a moratorium against permanent theatre was placed on the city.
 It is believed this may have been from riots stirred up by political speeches on the Rostra or a political theatrical performance or show.

 While there have been excavations of the site, the exact location remains unclear.
 Several layers of rubble in the Comitium show constant changes within a small period of time, which raised the level of the space and, consequently, the location of the platform.
 Many historians believe that the Rostra maintained its location in the Comitium during varied restorations and construction, as that platform was a permanent fixture of Roman politics and held in an honored and elevated status, while the Graecostasis was presumed to be a simple wooden structure.
 A theory has been put forth that the finale phase of the structure was constructed of stone and concrete and is visible in the topmost layer, directly beneath the contemporary ground level, next to the remains of the original Rostra before it was moved by Julius Caesar.

 Due in part to confusion over a similarly named structure nearby and the Roman use of many Greek traditions, the location has been debated; however contemporary writings from the time do distinguish two separate structures, of which the Graecostadium is one, but much larger and a complete architectural building.
 Its use was for training and exercise and is the ancient equivalent to a large, complicated gymnasium.